getopenpay/ts-op-recipes/README.md

 2. Add your API keys in `src/index.ts`
 3. Run `pnpm install`
 4. Run `pnpm build` to build the script at `src/index.ts`
-5. Run `pnpm run` to run the script
+5. Run `pnpm start` to run the script